kaushikakr/Advanced-Physical-Design-Flow-Using-Open-Source-Tools/README.md

 *1.3.
 SKY130_D1_SK3 - Get familiar to open-source EDA tools*
+* L1.
+OpenLANE directory structure
+Desktop/work/tools/open_lane_working_dir/

+image1.3.1
+inside pdk folder,
+skywater-pdk has timing libraries, LEF file, TECH lib, cell LEF open_pdk - Silicon foundry file are made for commercial EDA tools, Open pdk helps to make the pdk compatible with open EDA tools.
+They are a set of scripts and files to make it compatible, like magic, NETgen, etc tools. image1.3.1.2 sky130A - made compatibe for open source env. sky130A is open source variants. sky130A has libs.ref(timing, LEF, tech LEF- specific to the process) and libs.tech(specific to tool) we work on sky130_fd_sc_hd(processname_foundryname_stdcell_variantofPDK). libs.ref/sky130_fd_sc_hd has techlef- layer info; mag file, lef, lib [image1.3.1.5]- timing files of all process corners. just LEF is cell LEF, tech LEF(tlef) is technology LEF.

+Inside openLANEworkdir, where we are working on.
+Invoking openLANE tool from this dir.
+Desktop/work/tools/open_lane_working_dir/openlane

 * L2.
 Design prep

+./flow.tcl -interactive(for step by step flow run)

+To import all the packages required to run the flow:
+%package require openlane 0.9

+Inside openlane/designs - there are many designs built into openlane.
+We are doing for picorv32a: src, sky130a_sky130_fd_sc_hd_config.tcl

+src file - verilog file of rtl netlist & sdc info. config.tcl[image1.3.2.1] - bypassed any configurations that are set in default.

+Whwn we run our custom design, sky130a_sky130_fd_sc_hd_config.tcl won't be there.
+But we need to create config.tcl file.

+order of precedence(priority order), default value set by open lane < config.tcl < sky130a_sky130_fd_sc_hd_config.tcl(optional file)

 * L3.
 Run Synthesis

+%prep -design <design_name>
+here, %prep -design picorv32a
+[image1.3.3.1]

+The new **runs** directory gets created in *openlane/designs/picrorv32a*.

+Inside runs/timestamp/, tmp file has

+In the mergerd.lef file, we have tlef info(layer, wire, vias), cell level lef info(macro).

+Inside runs/timestamp, we have a config.tcl.
+In the ENV: It has pdk, lef info, merged.lef, tracks info, tlef info, synthesis takes it's library info from pdks/sky130A/libs.ref/sky130A_fd_sc_hd/lib/file.lib, MIN and MAX libraries.

+In open lane, changes can be made to the config file on the fly.
+Eg: Core utilisation change can be done.

+%run_synthesis

+will run the yosys synthesis as well as the abc.

 * L4.
 Open Lane git results
 * L5.
 Characterising Synthesis results